 Want More Air Fryer Recipes?

-More air fryer squash: Air Fryer Zucchini, Air Fryer Butternut Squash or Air Fryer Acorn Squash (Stuffed) are both easy and delicious!
+More air fryer squash: Air Fryer Zucchini, Air Fryer Butternut Squash or Air Fryer Acorn Squash (Stuffed) are all easy and delicious!

 Did you make this recipe?
 Please leave a rating in the comments below and let us know how it turned out.
 Did you make any changes?
 We would love for you to share and your feedback is important!
 Thank you for visiting The Food Blog!